Dr. Nguyen discusses Metabolic vs. Bariatric Surgery

 Bariatric Surgical Weight Loss Procedures

-Find out more by attending one of our FREE Surgical Weight Loss Seminars hosted by Dr. Nguyen.
+Find out more by attending one of our FREE Surgical Weight Loss Seminars hosted by Dr. Nguyen and Dr. Gill.